dumux/dumux/doc/doxygen/highleveldocs/grid.md

 * size(...):
     - Return number of grid or leaf entities of a given `codim` on a given `level`.
 Via `codim`, which is the complement to the dimension `dim`, geometrical entities can be desribed.
 If we take a 3D element as an example, then the element itself is characterized by a dimension `dim` of 3 but its `codim` is 0.
 A face of such element would have `dim` 2 and but its `codim` is 1.
 An edge of this element would have `dim=1` and `codim=2`.
 Basically, the `codim` of a point entity is always 0 while a grid element has full dimesion `dim`.
 * levelGridView(level):
     - View for a grid `level`.
 Contains information on all the elements belonging to one certain hierarchy `level` of a grid.
+This is primarily relevant for simulations using multigrid methods.
 * leafGridView():
     - View for the leaf grid.
-Contains information on all leaf elements, this is the highest refinement level of a grid.
+Contains information on all leaf elements.
+This implies, that elements are treated as if on the same level.
+The refinement history aswell as the refinement levels are not visible in this grid view.
+For the majority of the use cases, simulations will be performed on the leaf grid.
 * globalRefine(refCount):
     - Refine the grid `refCount` times using the default refinement rule.
 * mark(refCount, entity):